 Your retargeting ads should be ready to go, and now it’s time to really ramp up your messaging and offers.
 Remember, while you’re running your retargeting ads, you should also have your prospecting and brand awareness ads still running in parallel.

 One way of doing this is through sequential messaging, which uses a sequence of ads to tell a story across multiple formats, and guide the user through the conversion process.
 This can be achieved through MNTN Performance TV in one of two ways:

 You might have your Connected TV prospecting ads all set up and running with messaging about your brand and what products or services it offers.
-Utilize MNTN Multi-Touch to take that experience once step further beyond the television screen, and onto your viewer’s other household devices like desktop, mobile and tablet.
+As these campaigns progress, you’ll surface data that will help you refine these ads so you can repurpose creative across other platforms and devices.
 Visually, it’s important to maintain the same look and feel on your retargeting ads cross-platform, but you can use this opportunity to drive home your offer.
 Last minute shoppers will be browsing online at this time, so if you want to get them to convert, heavy discounts and loyalty rewards (like Buy One Get One Free) might just do the trick.

 Serve retargeting ads directly on Connected TV for maximum impact.
 Ideally, you will have identified different audience categories to serve these TV ads—think cart abandoners, users who have viewed certain pages on your website and recent customers for starters.
 Take this up a notch by creating separate sets of creative and messaging for each of these types of users.
 Leveraging our partnership with QuickFrame and also our recently launched Creative-as-a-Subscription™ speeds up the creation process through always-on production of new CTV ads to fuel compounding growth for brands.